 Highly Rated Philadelphia Amtrak Train Accident Attorneys

 The train accident attorneys at The Brod Law Firm are ready, willing and able to help you or your loved ones when you have suffered serious injuries in an Amtrak Train accident.
+Attorney Gary Brod, a top rated Philadelphia personal injury lawyer has successfully handled 292 claims arising from train accidents or injuries on board.

 We are experienced train crash trial lawyers and have been able to settle over 90% of our train crash cases before trial.
 We take pride in unparalleled personal attention to our clients.